sriramdasbalaji/AzureFunctionsHOL/readme.md

 Azure Functions is a [serverless](https://azure.microsoft.com/overview/serverless-computing/) compute service that enables you to run code on-demand without having to explicitly provision or manage infrastructure.
 We can se Azure Functions to run a script or piece of code in response to a variety of events.

-Scenario: The project manager decided to roll out a new feature but it has to be done one group of users at the time for a couple of reasons.
+Example Scenario: The project manager decided to roll out a new feature but it has to be done one group of users at the time for a couple of reasons.

- In this lab we will implement and an API and an Azure Function which returns different information based on the user logged in to the application.
+ In this lab we will implement  an API and an Azure Function which returns different information based on the user logged in to the application.

  ## What's covered in this lab?

  In this lab, you will

-* Provision a Team Services project with some application data.
+* Provision a Team Services project with application data.
 * Create API endpoints in the application
 * Set Up Azure function
 * Update Website to retrieve products on special from API